emilyfoxmusic/canon-creator/diary-of-a-canon.md

 #### Date: January 18th 2016
 TO DO: Tidy up the exporter by taking the keys off into separate arrays at the top of the method.

+#### Date: January 19th 2016
+TO DO: Sort out which keys are supported and make sure the exporter supports them all properly.
+Make it so that the user note is not deleted by replacing with a number.